openbsd/xenocara/lib/mesa/docs/drivers/lima.rst

 These are some Lima-specific environment variables that may aid in debugging.
 None of this is required for normal use.

-.. envvar:: LIMA_DEBUG <flags> ("")
+.. envvar:: LIMA_DEBUG

   accepts the following comma-separated list of flags:

   ``bocache``
     print debug info for BO cache